 Below the Surface

-Did you see the BBC Horizon documentary on “the unconscious mind” last week?
+Going back over some old blogs, I came across one referring to the BBC Horizon documentary on “the unconscious mind”.
 I found it very disappointing.
 It just reinforced my negative opinion of experimental psychology: if we can’t measure it, it’s not scientific so we’ll ignore it.

 The programme focused particularly on brain scans.
 Neuroscientists may have some idea of how the brain works but this tells you nothing about “the mind” in general or the unconscious mind (“UCM”) in particular.
 And how can you produce a documentary on “the unconscious” without even mentioning Freud or Jung?